-- 1) The first possession shall be decided by a coin toss at the beginning of the game.
+- 4.1.
+The first possession shall be decided by a coin toss at the beginning of the game.
 The winner of the coin toss will choose offense, defense or end of field to defend.
-The team winning the coin toss may defer its choice to the second half. - 2) All possessions, except following an interception, start at the offensive team's five-yard line. - 3) The offense has four plays to cross mid-field. - 4) Once the offense crosses mid-field, they have four additional plays to score a touchdown. - 5) If the offensive team fails to cross mid-field or score a touchdown in the designated number of plays, possession of the ball changes and the opposite team starts at their 5-yard line. - 6) Interceptions change possession of the ball at the spot of the interception.
-A ball intercepted in the end zone is spotted at the five-yard line. - 7) Each time the ball is spotted (marked ready for play by the official) the team has 30 seconds to snap the ball. - 8) The ball is marked at the spot where the position of the ball is when the player is declared down (carrier's flag belt is removed or hand/knee touches ground).
+The team winning the coin toss may defer its choice to the second half. - 4.2.
+All possessions, except following an interception, start at the offensive team's five-yard line.

+- 4.3.
+The offense has four plays to cross mid-field. - 4.4.
+Once the offense crosses mid-field, they have four additional plays to score a touchdown. - 4.5.
+If the offensive team fails to cross mid-field or score a touchdown in the designated number of plays, possession of the ball changes and the opposite team starts at their 5-yard line. - 4.6.
+Interceptions change possession of the ball at the spot of the interception.
+A ball intercepted in the end zone is spotted at the five-yard line. - 4.7.
+Each time the ball is spotted (marked ready for play by the official) the team has 30 seconds to snap the ball. - 4.8.
+The ball is marked at the spot where the position of the ball is when the player is declared down (carrier's flag belt is removed or hand/knee touches ground).

-LIVE BALL/DEAD BALL
+5. LIVE BALL/DEAD BALL

-- 1) Positions/Snap

-- a) The ball must be snapped between the Center's legs to start each play.

-- b) No minimum number of defensive players is required to line up on the line of scrimmage.

-- 2) Dead Ball/Fumbles

-- a) There are no fumbles.
+- 5.1.
+Positions/Snap - 5.1.1.
+The ball must be snapped between the Center's legs to start each play. - 5.1.2.
+No minimum number of defensive players is required to line up on the line of scrimmage. - 5.2.
+Dead Ball/Fumbles - 5.2.1.
+There are no fumbles.
 The ball is called "dead" and spotted where it hits the ground.
 If the ball is fumbled forward, it will be spotted where the ball carrier's feet were at the time of the fumble.
 If the ball falls backward, it is marked where it hits the ground.
-The team with possession of the ball retains possession on all fumbles.

-- b) Play is ruled dead when:

-- The ball carrier's flag is pulled

-- The ball carrier loses his/her flag belt

-- The ball carrier steps out of bounds

-- The ball carrier's knee or hand touches the ground

-- A touchdown, extra point, or safety is scored

-- When the defense obtains possession of the ball

-- When a forward pass strikes the ground or is caught simultaneously by opposing players (the offense retains possession)

-- A pass is intercepted (no returns)

-- A receiver catches a ball without his/her flags attached

-- A snapped ball touches the ground

-- Any inadvertent whistle
+The team with possession of the ball retains possession on all fumbles. - 5.2.2.
+Play is ruled dead when: - The ball carrier's flag is pulled - The ball carrier loses his/her flag belt - The ball carrier steps out of bounds - The ball carrier's knee or hand touches the ground - A touchdown, extra point, or safety is scored - When the defense obtains possession of the ball - When a forward pass strikes the ground or is caught simultaneously by opposing players (the offense retains possession) - A pass is intercepted (no returns) - A receiver catches a ball without his/her flags attached - A snapped ball touches the ground - Any inadvertent whistle - 5.3.
+Inadvertent Whistle: In case of an inadvertent whistle, the team in possession of the ball may choose to accept the result of the play at the point where the play was blown dead or chose to reply the down. - 5.4.
+Delay of Game - 5.4.1.
+The ball must be put in play promptly and legally and any action or lack of action by either team that tends to prevent this is considered a Delay of Game.